Sami Al-Arian: Loftus lawsuit

 In March 2002, John Loftus compounded on O'Reilly's accusations by citing anonymous sources and filing a lawsuit that claimed Al-Arian used state-regulated organizations to launder money.
 Al-Arian's defense team derided the lawsuit as a publicity seeking stunt and suggested Loftus needed mental treatment.
 Loftus's lawsuit was summarily dismissed by the judge for failing to adequately show how Loftus was personally injured by Al-Arian's alleged activities.

 Indictment

 Indictment

 After one of the Justice Department's longest-running and most controversial terrorism investigations, federal prosecutors filed an indictment on February 21, 2003, which charged Al-Arian with racketeering for Palestine Islamic Jihad (PIJ).
 Al-Arian was indicted with co-defendants Ghassan Ballut, Hatim Fariz, and Sameeh Hammoudeh.
 Attorney General John Ashcroft hailed the vastly expanded powers of the Patriot Act as fundamental to the indictment.
 Arab American groups condemned the indictment as persecution for Al-Arian's advocacy of Palestinian causes.
 Local community activists, Iraq war protesters, and Muslim-Americans held demonstrations regularly on Al-Arian's affair in the weeks following the indictment.
 Al-Arian labeled his arrest a consequence of post-9/11 hysteria at a public pronouncement in front of a courthouse rally by his supporters.

+In the wake of the indictment of Al-Arian, he became a major issue in the 2004 United States Senate election in Florida.
+Former USF president Castor, running for Senate, was attacked in the Democratic primary election by opponent Congressman Peter Deutsch and an allied 527 group and in the general election by opponent former HUD Secretary Mel Martinez for not denouncing or firing Al-Arian.